Ananya2001-an/java-practice/src/notes.md

 - static variables are resolved during compile time since they are not dependent on objects.
 - If we want to create an instance of an inner class we have to declare it static or create an instance of the outer class first to access the inner class.
 - files in same package can access each other without importing.
+- call to super() must be the first statement in the constructor.
+- super keyword is used to access the parent class members.
+- `Multiple inheritance` is not supported in Java.
+But `Multilevel inheritance` is supported.
+Because let's say there are 2 classes A and B that are getting inherited by class C and both have a common prop like maybe name.
+So if we try to access name prop in class C then it will be ambiguous as to which name prop to access.
+So to avoid this, Java doesn't support multiple inheritance.
+- Since `Hybrid inheritance` is a combination of multiple and multilevel inheritance, it is also not supported in Java.
+- **But using interfaces we can achieve multiple inheritance in Java.**
+- There are 2 types of polymorphism in Java: `compile-time polymorphism` and `run-time polymorphism`.
+  - Compile-time polymorphism is achieved using **method overloading**.
+It is also called `static polymorphism` or `early binding`.
+It is achieved by having multiple methods with the same name but different parameters.
+The compiler decides which method to call based on the parameters passed to the method.
+Example: multiple constructors.
+  - Runtime polymorphism is achieved using **method overriding**.
+It is also called `dynamic polymorphism` or `late binding`.
+It is achieved by having a method in the parent class and the child class with the same name and same parameters.
+The compiler decides which method to call based on the object used to call the method (since object gets created at runtime).
+Example: toString() method.
+- if a parent method is `final` then it can't be overridden in the child class.
+- if a class is final then one can't inherit it.
+- **you can inherit static methods, but you can't override them.** Because overriding depends on objects and static methods have no relation with objects, so they can't be overridden.
+Thus, the parent method would be called even if the child class has the same method.
+- `Encapsulation` is the process of wrapping code and data together into a single unit.
+It is achieved by making the variables private and providing public getter and setter methods to access and update the variables.
+It's also called `data hiding`.
+Encapsulation helps in achieving abstraction.
+It's more of an implementation detail.
+- `Abstraction` is the process of hiding the implementation details and showing only the functionality to the user.
+It is achieved by using abstract classes and interfaces.
+It's more of a design decision.
 -